 The Council recognises the contribution made by members and former members of the armed forces in protecting the residents of the district.
 If a current member of the armed forces has a housing need, the application will be placed in one band higher than the assessed band.
-The same will apply to former members of the armed forces who have been honourably discharged within 5 years of making their applications.
+The same will apply to former members of the armed forces who have been discharged.
 Additional priority will also be given to households with a housing need who are being asked to leave Service Families Accommodation and those former members of the Reserve Forces who have suffered injury or disability following service.